 Consent is voluntary agreement.
 It is intelligent, knowing, and never forced.
 When one person is afraid to say “no,” or is unable to willingly consent because they are under the influence of conscious-altering substances, or they are underage, this may give rise to legal action.
 Pressuring another into a sexual act through fear, threats, or intimidation is punishable as a state jail felony in Texas.

 Victims of sexual coercion and assault can seek remedies through the civil justice system for their suffering.
-A skilled personal injury lawyer will be able to gather pertinent evidence and prove the various injuries and losses that victims suffered.
+Skilled child sexual abuse lawyers will be able to gather pertinent evidence and prove the various injuries and losses that victims suffered.

 Crowe Arnold & Majors, LLP, is well-versed in civil litigation arising from sexual assault and abuse in coercive situations.
 Whether it happened in the workplace, at school, or another setting, we can ensure that perpetrators are held fully accountable.
 Through experience, we know that victims of sexual coercion are often targeted because of their supposed vulnerabilities, whether it’s age, socioeconomic status, gender, education level, or language ability.